Predator–prey reversal: Research and experiments

 A model called the Lotka–Volterra model after its founders, Alfred J. Lotka and Vito Volterra, focuses on studies of ecology and demographics while attempting to explain why certain plant and animal interactions occur the way they do.
 Although created in the early 1900s, this model has proven to be flexible and adaptable, allowing it to continue being used today.

-A study conducted by Royal Society Open Science worked to explain the reasons for the interactions between predator and prey as described in a literary work by Amos Barkai and Christopher McQuaid.
+A study published in Royal Society Open Science worked to explain the reasons for the interactions between predator and prey as described in a literary work by Amos Barkai and Christopher McQuaid.

 Algebraic equations and graphs were used to analyze data to reenact predator–prey reversal roles.
 The conclusion of this experiment showed that roles between species can reverse when the usual prey populations decrease to significantly low levels, causing the predators to decrease in population size also.
 Once this occurs, prey then begin to build up their population numbers and as they do, they prey on their original predators.

 Understanding how ecosystems operate and the interactions that take place between individual species within ecosystems is predicted to be of use when managing natural resources and wildlife within those ecosystems.
 According to this study, maintainable bionetworks can be established through more accurate anticipation of the reactions of species.